victorzhou2018/quad-sdk-wiki/Running-the-Robot.md

+Refer to [The Ghost Robotics Quickstart Guide](https://cmu.app.box.com/file/782269653421) for more information.

 ### Initializing the Robot
 - Connect the battery to the terminal and fasten it down with the velcro
 - (Optional) If the correct joint positions matter, arrange the legs in the neutral position